Pericarditis - after heart attack

 - Malaise (general ill feeling)

 - Splinting of ribs (bending over or holding the chest) with deep breathing

-The health care provider will use a stethoscope to listen to your heart and lungs.
+The health care provider will listen to your heart and lungs with a stethoscope.
 There may be a rubbing sound (called a pericardial friction rub, not to be confused with a heart murmur).
 Heart sounds in general may be weak or sound far away.

 Tests may include:

 - Cardiac injury markers (CK-MB and troponin may help tell pericarditis from a heart attack)

 - ESR (sedimentation rate) or C-reactive protein (measures of inflammation)

 The goal of treatment is to make the heart work better and reduce pain and other symptoms.

 Nonsteroidal anti-inflammatory medications (NSAIDs) or aspirin may be used to treat inflammation of the pericardium.
 A drug called colchicine is often used with these medicines.

 Steroids are commonly used for Dressler's syndrome.
 They are not often used for early pericarditis unless the condition does not respond to other treatment.